vg-json-data/sm-json-data/strats.md

     * _requires:_ The [logical requirements](logicalRequirements.md) that must be fulfilled to destroy the obstacle, if it isn't already destroyed.
 These requirements are in addition to any requirements already tied to the `obstacle`'s definition within the room.
     * _bypass:_ Some [logical requirements](logicalRequirements.md) that can be fulfilled to bypass the obstacle, if it isn't already destroyed.
 Voids both the `requires` property and the requirements tied to the `obstacle`'s definition within the room.
 Naturally, this does not destroy the obstacle.
     * _additionalObstacles:_ An array containing the ID of additional obstacles that may not need to be destroyed to execute the strat, but that will be destroyed by destroying the containing `obstacle` via this `strat`.
 Additional obstacles are _not_ destroyed when bypassing the main obstacle.
+  * _stratProperties:_ An array of keywords, which can be used as a requirement for strats in the destination node.
+These properties can be used to describe miscellaneous details (such as being in a spinjump) that will impact whether it's possible to follow-up with another specific strat.

 ### Example